 Our experts have taken part in several major IT project recovery efforts in the Telecom sector.
 Due to this, we have quite a good idea about how bad things can, sometimes, get when there is no proper system control in place.
 The seemingly endless patchwork of varying code, which has, often, been contributed to by several generations of developers, is very difficult to sort out, figure out, or straighten out.

 With Java Enterprise, you can always determine who is responsible for a piece of crummy code, or can be approached for a better explanation or assistance.

 We have already mentioned that Java Enterprise can render your Telecom solution more fail-safe by making it much easier to correct errors.
 However, this is not the only capability of the technology that can help enhance the fail-safety of your Telco solution.

 Java Enterprise has a modular structure.
 This structure allows creating clustering solutions.
 If required, it is possible to instantly transfer a workload from one module to another.
 In other words, when one module fails, another one comes to its aid and takes its workload over, thus preventing any possible disruption to the system's performance.

 What better guarantee of fail-safety could one really wish for?

 Better Suitability for Portal Creation

-If your Telecom software development project includes creating a portal, you will definitely find Java Enterprise to be of a lot of help.
-This is, largely, because Java Enterprise includes several libraries of prefab, localized widgets (such as, for example, Liferay) that can greatly facilitate your portal development effort, while also sparing you both the localization costs and part of your development expenses.
+If your Telecom software development project includes creating a portal, you will definitely find Java Enterprise to be very helpful.
+This is, mostly, because Java Enterprise includes several libraries of prefababricated and localized widgets (such as, for example, Liferay) that can greatly facilitate your portal development effort, while also sparing you both localization costs and part of your development expenses.